About Copper Hill

 Criminal Records

-The criminal records system in Floyd County encompasses various types of records, including felony, misdemeanor, traffic violations, and the sex offender registry.
-The Floyd County Sheriff's Office and the Virginia State Police are key agencies in maintaining these records.
-Residents can request background checks through the Virginia State Police, which provides comprehensive criminal history reports.
-The Virginia Bureau of Investigation offers additional resources for accessing statewide criminal records.
+The criminal records system in Floyd County covers various types of records, including felony, misdemeanor, traffic violations, and the sex offender registry.
+Residents can request background checks through the Virginia State Police, which provides criminal history reports.
+The Virginia State Police offers additional resources for accessing statewide criminal records.

 Economy & Demographics